enio-infotera/modern-express/README.md

 1. Automates the task of configuring Express
 2. Cleanly installs and setups TypeScript with out polluting the global system scope
-3. Creates basic Express project to write ES6 or TypeScript code
+3. Creates basic Express project to write TypeScript code
-4. Cleanly builds ES6 or TypeScript code into a build directory
+4. Cleanly builds TypeScript code into a build directory
 5. Stores and Saves Typings for VSCode
-6. Uses `ejs` templates that can be exchanged
+6. Uses `ejs` templates

 **Setup**
 ---